Fences For Fido

 Mission

 Our work brings us into the lives of our most underserved neighbors and communities.
-And we know that a chained dog is often a reflection of so many contributing struggles and hardships for a family.
+A chained dog is a reflection of many contributing struggles and hardships for a family.
 Thus, chaining is rarely a first choice.
 It is a last resort.
-Still, no dog deserves to live outside on a chain.
+Still, no dog deserves to live outside on a chain exposed to the harsh elements.

 Fanning out from our Portland base, our volunteers serve Oregon and Southwest Washington, and in 2013, we changed Oregon law, improving the standard of care for dogs statewide.